martinsumner/leveled/docs/ANTI_ENTROPY.md

 # Anti-Entropy

-Leveled is primarily designed to be a backend for Riak.
-Riak has a number of anti-entropy mechanisms for comparing database state within and across clusters, as part of exploring the potential for improvements in these anti-entropy mechanisms - some features have been added directly to Leveled.
-The purpose of these features is to:
+Leveled is primarily designed to be a backend for Riak, and Riak has a number of anti-entropy mechanisms for comparing database state within and across clusters.
+As part of the ongoing community work to build improvements into Riak going forward, some features have been added directly to Leveled to directly test some potential enhancements to anti-entropy.
+These features are concerned with:

-- Allow for the database state within in a Leveled store or stores to be compared with an other store or stores which should have the same data;
+- Allowing for the database state within in a Leveled store or stores to be compared with an other store or stores which should have the same data;

-- Allow for quicker checking that recent changes to one store or stores have also been received by another store or stores that should be receiving the same changes.
+- Allowing for quicker checking that recent changes to one store or stores have also been received by another store or stores that should be receiving the same changes.

 The aim is to use these backend capabilities to allow for a Riak anti-entropy mechanism with the following features: